jmichel7/Chevie.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://jmichel7.github.io/Chevie.jl/dev/)
 [![Build Status](https://github.com/jmichel7/Chevie.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/jmichel7/Chevie.jl/actions/workflows/CI.yml?query=branch%3Amain)

 This  is the current version of the `Chevie` package.
-It started in 2018 as a  port to Julia of the `GAP3` package with the same name.
-New developments are now done in this version.
+It began life in 2018 as  a port  to Julia  of the  `GAP3` package  with the  same name.
+All new developments  are  now  carried  out  in  this  version.
+If  you are using `Chevie.jl`   in  a  paper  and  wish  to  acknowledge  it,  you  can  cite

+  - Michel, J.(2015). *The development version of the CHEVIE package of GAP3.* J. of Algebra **435**, 308--336.

 The  package has  no yet  reached version  1, thus  some function  names or interfaces may yet change.
 Pull requests and issues are welcomed.